-Grenada does not promote the interagency exchange of information on the effects of small-scale drug trafficking in the health, social, economic, or security sectors.
+Guyana does not promote the interagency exchange of information at the national level on the effects of small-scale drug trafficking in the health, social, economic, or security sectors.

 Priority Action 12.3: Promote programs and strategies to prevent the exploitation of at-risk populations by drug trafficking networks, at the national and international level.